IBM/lmctl/docs/what-is-new.md

       address: https://my-tnco-env
       secure: True
       # Legit username/password access (update values with valid credentials for your environment)
+      # Omit client_secret if you wish to pass this value with the "--client-secret" option on the command line
+      # or to have LMCTL prompt you for this value on each command
       client_id: NimrodClient
       client_secret: some-secret
       username: jack